Warren Bird: Research and Writing

 In his early years, Bird served on Carl George’s senior management team of the Pasadena-based Charles E. Fuller Institute of Evangelism and Church Growth where he visited, interviewed, researched, and profiled many of the largest, fastest-growing, or newest churches in North America.
 In subsequent years, he did similar research and development for the Canada-based Leadership Centre Willow Creek Canada, and for the Asbury Theological Seminary-based Beeson Institute for Advanced Church Leadership (1996-2006).
 From 2006 to 2018 Bird served as Director of Research and Intellectual Capital Development at Leadership Network.

-In 2018 he became Senior Vice President of Research and Equipping at the Evangelical Council for Financial Accountability (ECFA), the nation’s oldest and largest nonprofit accrediting agency designed to enhance trust and certify integrity in Christ-centered churches and ministries.
+In 2018 he became Senior Vice President of Research at the Evangelical Council for Financial Accountability (ECFA), the nation’s oldest and largest nonprofit accrediting agency designed to enhance trust and certify integrity in Christ-centered churches and ministries.

-He has compiled and maintained a sortable list of US and Global megachurches published by Leadership Network since 2010.
+He has compiled and maintained a sortable list of US and Global megachurches published by Exponential since 2010.